Check Availability

 The path may present moderate difficulty, but the breathtaking scenery along the route makes it truly rewarding.
 Awe-inspiring views of snow-capped peaks, lush valleys, and charming villages will be all around trekkers.

-On the seventh day of the Annapurna Circuit Trek, trekkers will make their way to Thorang Phedi or High Camp, depending on their pace and preferences.
+On the 8th day of the Annapurna Circuit Trek, trekkers will make their way to Thorang Phedi, or High Camp, depending on their pace and preferences.

-On the eighth day of the Annapurna Circuit Trek, we will embark on a thrilling trek to Muktinath via the majestic Thorang La Pass.
+On the 9th day of the Annapurna Circuit Trek, we will embark on a thrilling trek to Muktinath via the majestic Thorang La Pass.

 Though demanding, the panoramic views of the surrounding snow-capped peaks and the picturesque landscapes will make the effort worthwhile.